What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Pro Tip:

-Athens guides often recommend an opening 8:00 AM Acropolis ticket, which has made this coveted time slot quite crowded.
+Athens travel guides often recommend an opening 8:00 AM Acropolis ticket, which has made this coveted time slot quite crowded.
 A late afternoon tour similarly does the trick with the setting sun providing ample shade, plus the site is significantly emptier.

 There's hardly any informational placards around the Acropolis, so it's in your best interest to book a tour around this staggering site to learn the significance of all the remaining ruins.
 This GetYourGuide option beginning from the south slope offered the perfect amount of historical intrigue without getting too bogged down in the details of thousands of years of happenings, and the wireless audio guide system ensures you can clearly hear the live voiceover amidst tourist crowds.